blegat/glpkmex/README.md

 4. run from the comand line:

         mex -largeArrayDims -I/usr/local/include glpkcc.cpp /usr/local/lib/libglpk.a

 5. start matlab, add glpkmex dir to path and run glpktest1 and glpktest2 in matlab environment.  if these work you should be good to go.

 ### Install GLPK on 64bit Linux with 32bit MATLAB
 First, you will need to install GLPK.
-The version 4.40 works fine with GLPKMEX-2.11 with the version 4.49 doesn't work with it.
-I have not checked the version between so just go with 4.40.
-Get the source [here](http://ftp.gnu.org/gnu/glpk/), unpack it with the ''Archive Manager'' and then open a terminal and go in the folder where you un packed it (for example, if it is in download, run `cd ~/Downloads/glpk-4.40`)
+Get the source [here](http://ftp.gnu.org/gnu/glpk/), unpack it with the ''Archive Manager'' and then open a terminal and go in the folder where you un packed it (for example, if it is in download, run `cd ~/Downloads/glpk-4.60`)
 Then run

     make clean